lisa-devies/quiz-app/README.md

     "explanation": "Azure Synapse Analytics is an integrated analytics service that brings together data integration, enterprise data warehousing, and big data analytics."
 }
 ```
+Save the file.
+The new question set will appear in the sidebar automatically, with the filename (excluding .json) converted into a readable button label (e.g., azure_questions.json becomes "Azure Questions").

 ## Project Structure